Sandhill Crane

 Friday, April 11, 2025 | 3:00 p.m. | Tracing the Path of the Platte River | Melissa Mosier, Platte River Program Manager | Register here. |

 Join us for family-friendly time at Rowe!
 Each workshop includes an art project component followed by indoor crane viewing from our Visitor's Center.
 This is a great way for families with children under 10 years of age to be introduced to the crane migration!
 Cost $30 per family, pre-registration is required.
-Registration opens January 22, 2025.
+All art supplies will be provided.

 "Rowe-Cycling" creating art with recycled and found objects: A Family Art workshop | Maria Beucke | Register here. |